VioPaige/HelixDocs/README.md

 Helix Discord Bot Documentation

+    If you have more questions after reading the docs, or want to request a feature, dm me at Paige#3198

     How to invite the bot to your server

         To invite with administrator permission (default invite), paste this oauth url in your browser: